regolith-linux/website/content/en/docs/Getting started/configuration.md

 <img class="shadow m-5" src="../regolith-screenshot-settings-wallpaper.png" width="640px"/>

+Wallpaper can also be set via dotfiles for those that prefer file-based configuration management over GSettings.

+Regardless of which style you prefer, see [this page](../../howto/configure-wallpaper) that describes the configuration in detail.

 ## Status Bar Indicators

 Status indicators such as CPU load, date and time, notifications, weather, and other system info can be added or removed by installing packages.
 For example, to show a status indicator for your laptop battery simply run `sudo apt install i3xrocks-battery` and then refresh the session.
 To find what indicators are available, run `apt search ^i3xrocks-` or search for "i3xrocks-" in your favorite package manager GUI, such as [Synaptic](https://help.ubuntu.com/community/SynapticHowto).
 Learn more about configuring status indicators in this HowTo.